nlpodyssey/spago/README.md

 =====
 [![Go Report Card](https://goreportcard.com/badge/github.com/nlpodyssey/spago)](https://goreportcard.com/report/github.com/nlpodyssey/spago)

-spaGO is a machine learning lightweight open-source library written in Go designed to support relevant neural network architectures in natural language processing tasks.
+spaGO is a beautiful and maintainable machine learning library written in Go designed to support relevant neural network architectures in natural language processing tasks.

-Are you looking for a highly optimized, scalable, battle-tested, production-ready machine-learning/NLP framework?
-Are you also a Python lover and enjoy manipulating tensors?
-If yes, you won't find much to your satisfaction here.
-[PyTorch](https://pytorch.org/) plus the wonders of the friends of [Hugging Face](https://github.com/huggingface) is the answer you seek!

-If instead you prefer statically typed, compiled programming language, and a **simpler yet well-structured** machine-learning framework almost ready to use is what you need, then you are in the right place!
-The idea is that you could have written spaGO.
-Most of it, from the computational graph to the [LSTM](https://github.com/nlpodyssey/spago/blob/master/pkg/ml/nn/rec/lstm/lstm.go#L182) is straightforward Go code :)

-### Note

-**This README is under construction, you might consider coming back here in a few days, or go straight to the code if you're curious!**
+spaGO ships with a ton of built-in features, including:
+- Automatic differentiation.
+You write the *forward()*, it does all *backward()* derivatives for you:
+    -   Define-by-Run (default, just like PyTorch does)
+    -   Define-and-Run (similar to the static graph of TensorFlow)
+- Feed-forward neural networks
+- Recurrent neural networks
+- Transformer neural networks

 Installation
 =====